cnharrison/dotfiles/README.md

 This is a super minimal waybar-free sway setup for getting work done with a minimal footprint using the Kanagawa colorscheme.
 There are many like it but this one is mine

 ### Uses
-- Sway, fuzzel, ghostty, fish, neovim, zellij, mako, Kuro
+- Sway, fuzzel, Ghostty, fish, neovim, zellij, mako, Kuro

 ### Features
 - [fuzzel](https://codeberg.org/dnkl/fuzzel), [mako](https://github.com/emersion/mako), [Ghostty](https://github.com/ghostty-org) [zellij](https://github.com/zellij-org/zellij) and [bat](https://github.com/sharkdp/bat) themed with [Kanagawa](https://github.com/rebelot/kanagawa.nvim)